UCL/rsd-engineeringcourse/intro.md

 ### Lesson 1

 * Why use scripting languages?
 * Python.
-IPython and the IPython notebook.
+IPython and the Jupyter notebook.
 * Programming with lists.
 Data structures: arrays, dictionaries, and sets.
 * Duck typing.
 * Modules.